Kevin McCormick (educator)

+Kevin R. E. McCormick FRSA (born 1965) is the eighth president and vice-chancellor of Huntington University, located in Greater Sudbury, Ontario, Canada.

+McCormick is the co-founder of several institutes including the Peruvian Canadian Institute and the Canadian Institute for Human Rights and Global Health.

-Kevin R. E. McCormick FRSA (born 1965) is the eighth President and Vice-Chancellor of Huntington University, located in Greater Sudbury, Ontario, Canada.
-He served as Honorary Lieutenant-Colonel of the 2nd Battalion, Irish Regiment of Canada from 2011-2017.
-He was appointed Honorary Colonel of the Irish Regiment of Canada in December 2017.
+McCormick served as Honorary Lieutenant-Colonel of the 2nd Battalion, Irish Regiment of Canada from 2011 to 2017 and as Honorary Colonel until 2024.
+Later that year, McCormick was named the Honorary Colonel of the Stormont, Dundas and Glengarry Highlanders based in Cornwall, Ontario.

 Early life and education

 Born in Toronto, Ontario, McCormick studied sociology at York University, graduating with a Bachelor of Arts (Hons) degree in 1990 and a master's degree in 1992.
-McCormick went on to complete his PhD in Sociology, supervised Livy A. Visano, and focused his research on penology.
+McCormick went on to complete his PhD in sociology, supervised by Livy A. Visano, and focused his research on penology.

 Career

 McCormick was a Fellow of Bethune College. and an instructor in the Sociology Department at York University.
 In 1997, he joined Georgian College as Dean of the Institute of University Partnerships and Advanced Studies, where McCormick was responsible for establishing undergraduate and graduate programming.
 This resulted in the creation of the Police Studies and Automotive Management degree programs, and the Cyberspace Security post-graduate program.
-In 2006, McCormick joined Huntington University as President and Vice-Chancellor, where he continues to preside today.
-At Huntington University, he has overseen the establishment of the several centres of excellence including the Lougheed Teaching and Learning Centre, the Canadian Institute for Studies in Aging, the Canadian Institute for International Policing and the Canadian Finnish Institute.
-In 2019, Dr. McCormick as appointed as a Governor in Council for the National Seniors Council.
+In 2006, McCormick joined Huntington University as president and vice-chancellor, where he continues to preside today.
+At Huntington University, he has overseen the establishment of the several centres of excellence including the Lougheed Teaching and Learning Centre, the Canadian Institute for Studies in Aging, the Canadian Institute for International Policing, the Canadian Finnish Institute, the Peruvian Canadian Institute and the Canadian Institute for Human Rights and Global Health.
+In 2019, he was appointed as a Governor in Council for the National Seniors Council.

 Volunteerism and affiliations

 As a volunteer, McCormick has dedicated his time to over fifty community and charity committees at a local, national, and international level.

-In 2012, Dr. McCormick led the United Way campaign for Sudbury and Nipissing districts and helped raise close to $2 million for 52 community-based programs.
+In 2012, McCormick led the United Way campaign for Sudbury and Nipissing districts and helped raise close to $2 million for 52 community-based programs.